SorenGilkeyJohnson/LowLoRa/README.md

 Most LoRa sensor nodes rely on a battery, which eventually needs to be replaced or recharged.
 This project avoids that entirely by harvesting energy from a small solar cell into a supercapacitor, using a dedicated energy harvesting IC to manage charging and a MOSFET load switch to keep quiescent draw as low as possible.
 The result is a small, maintenance-free node that can be deployed and left alone.

-This repository covers the hardware only — schematic, PCB layout, and fabrication files.
-No firmware is included.

 ## Key Features

 - **LoRa connectivity** via the SX1262 transceiver, matched for the 915 MHz band